-Ever since a young age, Suzanne Spencer’s curiosity has led her to places she has never been and conversations with people she has never met.
-Her curious mind was a natural fit in the world of journalism; she started as a multimedia journalist in Indiana and quickly moved up through the ranks where she now reports and anchors for FOX 6.
+Her curious mind was a natural fit in the world of journalism; she started as a multimedia journalist in Indiana and quickly moved up through the ranks.
+She joined FOX6 in 2017 as a general assignment reporter, moved to weekend anchor and now anchors mornings for FOX6 WakeUp.

 Suzanne created a monthly “Cold Case” series in 2019 highlighting unsolved murders in Milwaukee that has received awards including from the Wisconsin Broadcasters Association.
 She was nominated for an Emmy for her stories onboard an aircraft carrier, the U.S.S.
 Abraham Lincoln.
 She has also received awards for her in-depth reporting from the Associated Press for both investigative and feature stories.